 Game theory is a systematic study of strategic situations.
 It is a theory that helps us analyze economic and political strategic issues, such as behavior of individuals in a group, competition among firms in a market, platform choices of political candidates, and so on.
 We will develop the basic concepts and results of game theory, including simultaneous and sequential move games, repeated games and games with incomplete information.
 The objective of the course is to enable the student to analyze strategic situations on his/her own.
 The emphasis of the course is on theoretical aspects of strategic behavior, so familiarity with mathematical formalism is desirable.

 Two-credit course.
-Cannot be used to satisfy any requirements for the major or minor.
+Cannot be used to satisfy any requirements for the major or minor in Political Science or International Relations.
 This interactive course teaches "real life" communication skills and strategies that help students present their best professional selves and develop a fulfilling career.
-Students will explore and articulate their internship, career and graduate school goals for distinct audiences and purposes as they develop a professional communication portfolio of materials such as resumes, cover letters, statements of purpose, electronic communications, elevator pitches, project descriptions and abstracts, and online profiles (i.e., LinkedIn).
-Students will revise and refine their written and spoken work across the semester based on feedback from peers, instructors, and alumni.
+Students will explore and articulate their internship, career and graduate school goals for distinct audiences and purposes as they develop a professional communication portfolio of materials such as resumes, cover letters, statements of purpose, electronic communications, elevator pitches, and online profiles.
+Students will revise and refine their written and spoken work based on feedback from peers, instructors, and alumni.
 By the semester's end, students will have gained extensive experience with the communication skills expected in today's competitive environment.
-This course is suitable for second-semester sophomores, juniors and first-semester seniors; all others require permission of the instructor.
+This course is suitable for second-semester sophomores through first-semester seniors; all others require permission of the instructor.

 This course offers a unique opportunity for students to engage critically with justice in courthouses in local communities.
 Students will participate in hands-on experiential work in a selected area of focus at the Monroe County Courthouse in Rochester.
 Areas of focus to choose from include adult criminal justice, juvenile justice, treatment courts, domestic violence court, court-community partnerships, or equity disparities in the court.
 Weekly class meetings include university faculty and Judge Craig Doran, Chief Supervising Judge of all courts in the region, who share their perspectives, research, and experience on the matters addressed by students at the courthouse.
 This provides students with immediate immersion in both the theoretical and practical applications of justice in society.
 This course requires students spend 6 hours per week at the Monroe County Courts at the Hall of Justice in Rochester.